anton-bregolas/sf_module10_homework/module10_task3/README.md

 - Requests permission to retrieve geo data upon pressing the "Geolocation" button.

-- Geo data is sent to server but response is not displayed (returns obj).
+- Geo data is sent to server but response is not displayed (it's [object GeolocationPosition]).

 - A link to Open Street Map with geo data is generated in the chat.
 Opens in new window.

 ## Available commands

-/help
+- /help
-/connect
+- /connect
-/disconnect
+- /disconnect

 NB: Press Enter after inputting the message for quicker input.